George Arthur Roberts: World War II fireman

-Other awards
+Awards

+On 8th June 1944, King George VI awarded the British Empire Medal (Civil Division) to "George Arthur Roberts, Leading Fireman No 47 London Area, National Fire Service".
+This was announced in the London Gazette, page 2860 of the supplement 36547.

 Roberts was also awarded the Meritorious Service Medal (United Kingdom).

+He was also issued with a Queen Elizabeth II Coronation Medal to be worn in commemoration of Her Majesty's Coronation, 2 June 1953.

 British Legion

 Roberts was passionate about the plight of his fellow ex-servicemen and campaigned over the years on behalf of The National Federation of Discharged and Demobilised Sailors and Soldiers, going on to found the local branch of the British Legion.
 He led thousands of ex-servicemen, including those with battle-wounded who were unable to walk, in a march demanding improved rights and higher pensions.

 Roberts was so well known at the time that he was even painted by the portrait artist, Norman Hepple.

-After his death in 1970, he became a forgotten figure until interest in the pre-Windrush generation of black migrants began to surface about a decade ago and he is featured in Stephen Bourne’s 2019 revised version of his acclaimed book Black Poppies – Britain's Black Community & the Great War, the story of men of the "old British Empire" who regarded joining the war effort as a matter of honour.
+After his death in 1970, he became a forgotten figure until interest in the pre-Windrush generation of black migrants began to surface around 2018 and he is featured in Stephen Bourne’s 2019 revised version of his acclaimed book Black Poppies – Britain's Black Community & the Great War, the story of men of the "old British Empire" who regarded joining the war effort as a matter of honour.